Dry Eye Treatment

 - Excessive tearing, or eyes that always appear watery

-Some of the other causes of chronic dry eye problems include:
+Typical causes of dry eye problems could be:

 - Disease of the meibomian glands

-- Defects that affect the eyelid or shape of the eye
+- Defects in the eyelid or eye shape

 - Abnormal eye pressure